 Others think that he was condemning the American slaves who escaped by fighting alongside the British.
 Yet others are convinced that Key was using the word “slave” as a rhetorical device to describe the Brits themselves.

-Regardless of Key’s intentions, these words have angered people for decades — and it’s one of the many reasons why some Americans think it’s time for a new national anthem.
+Regardless of Francis Scott Key’s intentions, these words have angered people for decades — and it’s one of the many reasons why some Americans think it’s time for a new national anthem.

-After learning about the controversial man who wrote “The Star-Spangled Banner,” discover who actually wrote the Declaration of Independence.
-Then, learn about the racist origins of America’s suburbs.
+After learning about Francis Scott Key, the man who wrote “The Star-Spangled Banner,” discover who actually wrote the Declaration of Independence.
+Then, learn about William Levitt and the racist origins of America’s suburbs.